sbweaver/100-days-of-code/log.md

 **Thoughts**: Busy week - hard to focus on intricate CSS with other people around but glad they're around :)

 **Link(s) to work**:

+### Day 33: February 5, 2018

+**Today's Progress**: More work in CSS on a theme

+**Thoughts**: Missed yesterday but got to watch the Superbowl - go Eagles!
+Was nice to see them win.
+Remembered what it was like to walk down Broad Street and could imagine what the party was like :)  Made good progress on my theme.

+**Link(s) to work**: